Follow us as we explore the USA on a 10,000 km road trip.

 After setting up camp we went into Gallatin to explore, decided to walk around ( I decided to walk, Joan wanted to drive)… during our “walk” there was a major downpour and we got soaked, including money, clothes, passports, …… We ended up at Chubbs BBQ and had a well deserved beer and St Louis ribs, $39.00 total, highly recommended.

-Went into Nashville and toured the Grand Ole Opry, Excellent tour!!!!!.
+Today we went into Nashville and toured the Grand Ole Opry, Excellent tour!!!!!.
 Then drove around Nashville to get an idea of the town and what to see.
 Dinner was at Logan’s Roadhouse, if we keep eating like this we will both be slightly larger by the end of the trip

 Today felt like the first real day we could relax, slept in some, enjoyed 2 cups of hand pressed coffee and around noonish drove into nashville to experience Broadway, the main street where every bar features live entertainment.
 I should add that the entertainment is not only at every bar but on every floor of every bar so you can choose your music.
 Our first stop was Tin Pan Alley (?), the threesome “cover band” played everything from country to rock, such talent.